DETAILED ACTION

 Regarding Claim 1: The reference discloses A method comprising:

-receiving input mesh data representing a mesh for a three-dimensional object, the mesh including a plurality of vertices, a plurality of edges, and a plurality of faces; (“[0003] In computer games and other areas, such as computer-aided manufacturing (CAM) processes, polygonal meshes may be used.
+receiving data representing a mesh for a three-dimensional object; (“[0003] In computer games and other areas, such as computer-aided manufacturing (CAM) processes, polygonal meshes may be used.
 A polygonal mesh may be a collection of vertices, edges, and faces that define the shape and/or boundary of an object.
 The faces may consist of various polygonal shapes such as triangles, quadrilaterals, convex polygons, concave polygons, regular polygons (e.g. polygons which may have equal length sides and may have equal angles) and/or irregular polygons (e.g. polygons which may not have equal length sides and may not have equal angles).”)

-determining a respective set of intersection points from at least one intersection between that voxel and the mesh; and (“[0024] Determining the silhouette volume of the object may comprise representing the object as a volumetric grid, and filling any unfilled regions of the volumetric grid that are completely enclosed by filled regions with filled voxels to produce a solid voxel volume; extracting the boundary of the voxel volume as a closed mesh; intersecting the boundary of the voxel volume with a plurality of 2D planes to form a plurality of intersection loops; computing the convex hulls of the intersection loops; determining the voxels which lie near a plane yet outside its convex hulls; determining that the remaining voxels are within or on the boundary of the silhouette volume of the object.”)
+determining a respective set of points from at least one intersection between that voxel and the mesh; and (“[0024] Determining the silhouette volume of the object may comprise representing the object as a volumetric grid, and filling any unfilled regions of the volumetric grid that are completely enclosed by filled regions with filled voxels to produce a solid voxel volume; extracting the boundary of the voxel volume as a closed mesh; intersecting the boundary of the voxel volume with a plurality of 2D planes to form a plurality of intersection loops; computing the convex hulls of the intersection loops; determining the voxels which lie near a plane yet outside its convex hulls; determining that the remaining voxels are within or on the boundary of the silhouette volume of the object.” “[0086] Forming such a mesh for the purposes of intersecting it with a plane may, in some examples, be done by rasterizing the original mesh into a volumetric grid, also known as a voxel representation.
+That is, the mesh may be represented by this voxel representation.
+For example, FIG. 6 illustrates the object of FIG. 3, that is, the sink, in a voxel representation.
+The resulting voxel representation may comprise filled voxels representing areas covered by mesh faces, and unfilled voxels representing areas not covered by mesh faces.
+The boundary of this voxel volume may be readily extracted to form a closed, well-formed manifold polygonal mesh that is suitable for intersection with a plane.”)

-generating a convex hull of the respective set of intersection points for that voxel; and (“[0024] Determining the silhouette volume of the object may comprise representing the object as a volumetric grid, and filling any unfilled regions of the volumetric grid that are completely enclosed by filled regions with filled voxels to produce a solid voxel volume; extracting the boundary of the voxel volume as a closed mesh; intersecting the boundary of the voxel volume with a plurality of 2D planes to form a plurality of intersection loops; computing the convex hulls of the intersection loops; determining the voxels which lie near a plane yet outside its convex hulls; determining that the remaining voxels are within or on the boundary of the silhouette volume of the object.
+generating a respective convex hull of the set of convex hulls from the respective set of points; and (“[0024] Determining the silhouette volume of the object may comprise representing the object as a volumetric grid, and filling any unfilled regions of the volumetric grid that are completely enclosed by filled regions with filled voxels to produce a solid voxel volume; extracting the boundary of the voxel volume as a closed mesh; intersecting the boundary of the voxel volume with a plurality of 2D planes to form a plurality of intersection loops; computing the convex hulls of the intersection loops; determining the voxels which lie near a plane yet outside its convex hulls; determining that the remaining voxels are within or on the boundary of the silhouette volume of the object.

 [0025] A second aspect of this specification discloses apparatus comprising one or more processors and a memory, the memory comprising instructions that, when executed by the one or more processors, cause the apparatus to perform: receiving a computer representation of a 3D object; determining a silhouette volume of the object, wherein the silhouette volume is the maximal volume of space having a silhouette from every viewing direction which is identical to the silhouette of the object from the same viewing direction, and wherein points of the object which lie on the boundary of the silhouette volume also lie on the boundary of the object's projected silhouette from at least one viewing direction; and determining, based on the silhouette volume, the extent to which features of the object are silhouette features.